burulbash/bank-customer-churn-prediction/README.md

 # Bank Customer Churn Prediction

-Simple project about bank customer churn.
+Applied ML project for bank customer churn prediction using synthetic banking data.

 The project predicts which bank clients may leave soon.
 Then it splits them into risk groups and gives simple retention ideas.